-SECTION A: General (must be completed) Please accept this as notification that I (the mother's partner) am entitled to and intend to take SPL (and ShPP if section C is completed).
-Partner's Surname Partner's First name(s) Mother's surname Mother's first name(s) Mother's Address Mother's National Insurance number (State 'none' if no number is held) Child's expected date of birth Actual date of child's birth (if child not yet born I will provide this information as soon as reasonably practicable following birth and before I take any SPL) SECTION B: Maternity entitlement details (all answers that apply must be completed) Date mother started (or intends to start) maternity leave (if applicable) Date mother's maternity leave ended (or will end) (if applicable) Total number of weeks of maternity leave taken (or that will be taken) when maternity leave ends Date mother started (or intends to start) SMP or MA (if applicable) Date mother's SMP or MA ended (or will end) (if applicable) Total number of weeks SMP or MA has been paid or will have been paid at date of curtailment Total number of weeks by which SMP or MA will be reduced (i.e. 39 weeks minus total number of weeks SMP or MA has been paid or will have been paid at date of curtailment) 1
+SECTION A: General (must be completed) Please accept this as notification that I (the Parent A's partner) am en titled to and intend to take SPL (and ShPP if section C is completed).
+Partner's Surname Partner's First name(s) Parent A's surname Parent A's first name(s) Parent A's Address Parent A's National Insurance number (State 'none' if no number is held) Child's expected date of birth Actual date of child's birth (if child not yet born I will provide this information as soon as reasonably practicable following birth and before I take any SPL) SECTION B: Maternity entitlement details (all answers that apply me ust be completed) Date Parent A started (or intends to start) maternity leave (if applicable) Date Parent A's maternity leave ended (or will end) (if applicable) Total number of weeks of maternity leave taken (or that will be taken) when maternity leave ends Date Parent A started (or intends to start) SMP or MA (if applicable) Date Parent A's SMP or MA ended (or will end) (if applicable) Total number of weeks SMP or MA has been paid or will have been paid at date of curtailment Total number of weeks by which SMP or MA will be reduced (i.e. 39 weeks minus total number of weeks SMP or MA has been paid or will have been paid at date of curtailment)